Federal Drug Trafficking Attorney

 • You did not have the knowledge or intent, as required by the federal drug trafficking statute.

-At Suhre & Associates, LLC, our criminal defense attorneys will carefully investigate your alleged crime.
+At Suhre & Associates DUI and Criminal Defense Lawyers, our criminal defense attorneys will carefully investigate your alleged crime.
 We’ll consult with experts, gather and comb through the evidence, and work to construct a strong defense on your behalf.
 However, that’s not all we will do.
 We’ll also scrutinize the government’s case against you and determine where it’s weakest.

 Then we’ll attempt to use those weak spots to your advantage.
 We’ll challenge the validity of evidence.
 We’ll work to discredit witnesses and the testimony they provide.
 Our team will work to undermine the federal prosecutors at every turn.
 Time and time against, our comprehensive approach helps us secure positive results for our clients.